nkh/ftl/config/ftl/man/ftl.md

 run to display it.
 If you change the position in the listing pane, the preview program is killed and a new program is started.

 The idea is to use within *ftl* what you normally use on the command line.
-New previews are simple to add.

 ## Extended And Detached Viewers